Becoming a new steward for Roundcube, Nextcloud sets sail to foster the growth and improvement of the project.Read More

 People want to be mobile, and they want their data to be as well.
 Above everything else, it seems that end users want their data with them at all times, and obviously safe as well.
 Hence, a locally hosted cloud solution.

-After trying a number of Enterprise File Sync and Share solutions, including Proof-of-Concepts with two other open source solutions and a proprietary solution, the team concluded these were too limited in terms of platform support, maturity and scalability.
+After trying a number of Enterprise File Sync and Share solutions, including Proof-of-Concepts with two other open source solutions (ownCloud and Seafile) and a proprietary solution, the team concluded these were too limited in terms of platform support, maturity and scalability.
 It was decided to go for Nextcloud.
 As Hans noted, “the architecture for NC is laid out well”, making the technical side of implementing it easy.

 One of the first things users asked after the University implemented Nextcloud was: “Does this mean we can now edit files online?
 Or work on them simultaneously?”
 Hans: